rrainey/dropkick/LOG-FORMAT.md

 # Log File Format

 A Dropkick log is a CSV text file.
-It is composed of NMEA 183 standard GPS records, or "sentences" using NMEA terminilogy, interspersed with the extension sentences described below.
+It is composed of [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) standard GPS records, or "sentences" using NMEA terminology, interspersed with the application-specific sentences described below.

- A new log file is automatically created and opened when the device detects that a climbout to jump altitude has started.
-Logging continues in that same file until a short time after the jumper reaches the ground.
+ While the dropick box is turned on, a new log file will be created when the device detects that aircraft carrying the skydiver has taken off.
+Logging continues until a short time after the jumper reaches the ground.

- ## Time base
+ ## Time bases

  Some NMEA sentences include a UTC timestamp computed by the GNSS receiver.
 A native clock in an Arduino application is the millis() system call.
 It is a unsigned 32-bit value reflecting the number of milliseconds